 Greek edition ISBN: 960-214144-1

 The Greek Ministry of Culture's Archaeological Receipts Fund (ΤΑΠΑ, TAPA) produces several attractive illustrated guide books to archaeological sites and museums which are definitely value for money.

 For a mere €6 you get 74 handsomely designed, well written and illustrated pages containing a wealth of information about Pella's history and archaeology, including some of the beautiful mosaics, statuettes and other objects at the site and in the museum.
-There are also plans of the site and the agora and a map of towns and archaeological sites of west and central Macedonia.
+There are also plans of the site and the agora, as well as a map of towns and archaeological sites of West and Central Macedonia.

 Try to obtain a copy before visiting Pella.
-It can definitely help you undertand the place and enhance you experience when you get there.
+It can definitely help you understand the place and enhance your experience when you get there.